RainbowLiao/BRDRainbowLiao.io/README.md

 # This is RainbowLiao's data world.

-## I'm a college student of department of Biologicl Resoure in NCYU.
+## I'm a college student of department of Biological Resoure in NCYU.

-## My research is about the community of frog's parasites, so here is a piece of my result....
+## My research is about the community of frog's parasites, so here shows a piece of my result....

 ---